amrutha-k-r/assignment3/README.md

 1. Download the zip file of plugin.
-2. Unpack the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+2. Unpack the plugin files to the `/wp-content/plugins/customfooter` directory, or install the plugin through the WordPress plugins screen directly.
 3. Activate the plugin through the 'Plugins' screen in WordPress
-4. Use the Settings->Plugin Name screen to configure the plugin
+4. Use the Settings->custom footer screen to configure the plugin

 == Frequently Asked Questions ==